Joe-5248376/idk/README.md

-# idk.github.io
+# You are only as good as what you practice.
-Wait a second
+## Wait a second

 this a folder techically lol